cs4241-21a/a3-persistence/README.markdown

 ## Technical Achievements
 - **lighthouse tests**: I got 100% in the 4 lighthouse test categories for my application
+- **Heroku Deployment**: I used Heroku in addition to Glitch to deploy my app

 ### Design/Evaluation Achievements
 - **12 W3C tips**: I followed the following 12 tips from the W3C Web Accessibility Initiative: